Vincent, Queensland: Education

 Vincent State School is a government primary (Early Childhood-6) school for boys and girls at 280 Palmerston Street (19.2865°S 146.7642°E).
 In 2017, the school had an enrolment of 130 students with 31 teachers (27 full-time equivalent) and 31 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

-Townsville Christian College is a private primary and secondary (Prep-9) school for boys and girls at 210 Palmerston Street (19.2798°S 146.7667°E).
+Townsville Christian College is a private primary and secondary (Prep-12) school for boys and girls at 210 Palmerston Street (19.2798°S 146.7667°E).
 In 2017, the school had an enrolment of 106 students with 7 teachers (6 full-time equivalent) and 10 non-teaching staff (7 full-time equivalent).

+There are no government secondary schools in Vincent.
+The nearest government secondary schools are Heatley Secondary College in Heatley to the west and Pimlico State High School in neighbouring Gulliver to the east.